ikumar6334/website/gitpod/docs/configure/authentication/index.md

 - Follow [see in action](/docs/introduction/learn-gitpod/gitpod-yaml#see-it-in-action)

 Now you can use `$SCM_TOKEN` environment variable after you commit and create a new workspace, this variable will contain an API token based on the Git context (i.e. Gitlab/GitHub/Bitbucket)

+### How to use a private GitHub email or custom email for Git commits

+At the [https://gitpod.io/user/variables](variables) page, create two variables[[1](https://gitpod.io/user/account)] called:

+- GIT_COMMITTER_EMAIL
+- GIT_AUTHOR_EMAIL

+and set the custom email address as the value and `*/*` as the scope.

+Now all of your new workspaces should use them for Git commits.
+If you have a workspace running, you can restart it or run `eval "$(gp env -e)"` in it.